-If you’re working and claiming Universal Credit, you can use a combination of free childcare and Universal Credit childcare payments (which cover up to 85% of your childcare costs).
+If you’re working and claiming Universal Credit, you can use a mixture of free childcare and Universal Credit childcare payments.
+These cover up to 85% of your childcare costs.

 There will be changes to the free childcare system over the next few years.

 From 1st April 2024

 From April, you might be able to get 15 hours a week free childcare if you’re in work and your child is 2 years old.

 To qualify, both the following need to apply:

 - Your child is 2 years old or will turn 2 years old before 1 April 2024

 - You earn at least £8,670 a year and less £100,000 a year.